ljwobker/dotfiles/INT-readme.md

 Known issues
 ============

-* Performance problems
+Performance limitations
-  * If you run the entire test setup in one machine with a limited # of CPU cores, and run several high-volume connections, then the system can get overloaded.
-In such a situation, the reported hop latency values can be very high because packet-handling threads in the P4 s/w switch (behavioral model) might not be scheduled timely.
+* If you run the entire topology on a machine with limited CPU resources and run multiple high-volume connections, the setup can get overloaded.
+In such a situation, the reported hop latency values may be very high due to scheduling variability  in the packet-handling threads.
+This can be mitigated (but only to a small extent) by prioritizing the switch processes.
-  * Introducing more switches, increasing the bandwidth limit of the mininet links, introducing a larger number of active connections, etc. can increase the contention for CPU cycles, increasing performance issues.
+* Changes such as adding switches, increasing the bandwidth of the mininet links, or adding active connections can increase the contention for CPU cycles.
+Check the CPU utilization of the system if inconsistent results are observed.

-* iperf server process can hang under high workload
+* the iperf server process may hang under high workload (under investigation)

-* Do not reload/refresh the web client page while application is running.
+* Do not reload/refresh the web client page while application is running - if this occurs the connection between the client and monitor process will drop and **both** will need to be reset.